Skip Breadcrumb Links

 Your children will not be allowed to go to school or daycare in Ontario if they have not received certain vaccinations.

 Your child will receive immunizations, from their health care provider, according to a schedule recommended by the Ontario Ministry of Health and Long-Term Care.
 You can review the current Schedules of Publicly-Funded Immunizations [PDF] to find out which vaccines are recommended for your child based on their age.
+You can also find a summary of the schedule on the Ministry of Health and Long-Term Care’s Facebook page.
 If your child is under 6 years of age, you can also use this Immunization Tool.

 If you have questions about vaccinating your child or the schedule of vaccines, you can